Hotels near Oconee Veterans Park

 Which hotels near Oconee Veterans Park have laundry facilities?

-Which hotels near Oconee Veterans Park have a pool?
+Which hotels near Oconee Veterans Park have an outdoor pool?

 Which hotels near Oconee Veterans Park have suites or extra space?